julianjupiter/java-web-app-with-embedded-tomcat/README.md

 # Java Web Application with Embedded Tomcat

 This is a web application in Java with Apache Tomcat embedded to the JAR (not WAR), called fat JAR.
-Other dependencies are are included in the JAR.
+Other dependencies are also included in the JAR.

 # Running the application
 ```